-BIO 047 Independent Study
+BIO 047 0.5 to 3.0 Units Independent Study

 Prerequisite: Minimum grade of C in 12 units of credit, including 4 units from within the discipline.
 Course Advisory: Eligibility for English 001; statistics may be useful for data analysis.
 Designed for students who intend to major in biological sciences or preprofessional programs.
 Students may take this course up to the maximum number of units over multiple semesters.
 One and one-half to nine hours by arrangement.